-This court held a recorded telephonic preliminary pretrial conference on May 11, 2011.
-Plaintiff is representing himself and appeared without an attorney.
-Defendant appeared by Jody J. Schmelzer.
+This court held a recorded telephonic preliminary pretrial conference on June 26, 2012.
+Each of the plaintiffs is representing himself and appeared without an attorney.
+Defendants appeared by Francis Sullivan.
 The court set the schedule and discussed with the parties how this case will go forward.